nirvus/infra-recipes/README.recipes.md

-  ninja_targets (sequence[str]): Additional target args to pass to ninja boards (sequence[str]): A sequence of boards to pass to GN to build products (sequence[str]): A sequence of products to pass to GN to build
+  ninja_targets (sequence[str]): Additional target args to pass to ninja boards (sequence[str]): A sequence of boards to pass to GN to build products (sequence[str]): A sequence of products to pass to GN to build zircon_args (sequence[str]): A sequence of Make arguments to pass when
+    building zircon.
+  collect_build_metrics (bool): Whether to collect build metrics. build_archive (bool): Whether to build an image archive to be uploaded.

 Returns:
   A FuchsiaBuildResults, representing the recently completed build.